-With the board exams right at your doorstep (only a few days left *gulp*), it is only natural to feel anxious and flustered.
+With the board exams right around the corner (only a few days left *gulp*), it is natural to experience healthy levels of stress, however, one must not let that stress transform into crippling anxiety.

 Am I doing everything I can?